Bermuda Triangle (Sea World): History

 On 18 October 2010, the Bermuda Triangle closed for routine maintenance until 30 November 2010.
 In late November, Sea World dropped the reopening date and has instead stated, "Bermuda Triangle is presently closed while we continue to develop new and exciting attractions at Sea World."
 In early December 2010, the maintenance page was changed for a third time to read, "Bermuda Triangle is temporarily closed."
 A few days later, Sea World stated on their Facebook page that the Bermuda Triangle had been permanently closed to make way an exciting new future attraction.
 After sitting dormant for close to one and a half years, Sea World applied for a permit to demolish the ride and the interior of the show building.
 Once the permit was granted, demolition began in August 2012.

 On 10 December 2012, the boats used in the Bermuda Triangle were put up for auction at Village Roadshow Studios.
 On 2 December 2013, the ride was replaced by Storm Coaster.

-In 2015, one of the volcanoes for Bermuda Triangle: Alien Encounter (which was merely a decoration) and the bamboo on the queue area were demolished and removed to make room for Star Trek: Operation Enterprise.
-After the closure of another Movie Park Germany attraction, Ice Age Adventure, on 1 November 2016, the boats used in that ride were moved to Bermuda Triangle: Alien Encounter, and are used as additional boats for that ride.